Emulating AC OPF solvers for Obtaining Sub-second Feasible, Near-Optimal Solutions: Simulation Results

-Further, Table \ref{tab:optgap} shows the optimality gap (difference in cost function value) for the learning-based solution (``NN'') and DC OPF.
+Tables \ref{tab:optgap} and \ref{tab:optgap2} show the difference in cost for the learning-based solution (``NN'') and DC OPF without and with an AC power flow (respectively), calculated as follows:

+Where $f(\cdot)$ is the AC OPF objective function, and $\bx^*$ is the solution from MIPS, and $\Tilde{\bx}$ is the solution from the method being compared (i.e., the learning based or the DC solution).
+The equation in \eqref{eqn:error} is akin to the definition of ``optimality gap''; however, we avoid using this specific term here because there is no guarantee that $f(\bx^*)$ is the globally optimal solution.
+Due to the nonconvex nature of the problem and the fact that we are training and testing the model using a solver that is not a global optimization solver, assessing the true optimality gap is a direction of future work.

+In the results, the DC OPF solution with and without AC PF post processing is compared against the AC OPF solution provided by MIPS.
 This is a key comparison because in many markets, DC OPF is used to calculate prices; thus, it is currently deemed an acceptable way of approximating the cost of network operation.
-As the table shows, however, the learning-based method produces even lower optimality gaps than DC OPF, on average and in the worst case throughout the testing set.
-A larger neural network, more training data, and more hyperparameter tuning may improve these results even further.
+As the table shows, however, the learning-based method produces even lower operating costs than DC OPF, on average and in the worst case throughout the testing set.
+Surprisingly, the solution obtained with the AC PF post-processing step, while now AC feasible, were found to overall increase the cost difference with the AC OPF solution.
+This may be due to the fact that when a power flow is run, all generator values except the slack bus generator are fixed to the given values (in this case, the DC OPF solution).
+Due to the fact that the DC OPF does not account for losses, this means that the slack generator must account for \emph{all} additional power requirements to obtain AC feasibility.
+This generator may not be the cheapest / best generator to serve this purpose; thus, the objective value ends up increasing with this additional power generation at the cost of feasibility.